ray-project/ray/.github/ISSUE_TEMPLATE/bug_report.md

 *Ray version and other system information (Python version, TensorFlow version, OS):*

 ### Reproduction (REQUIRED)
-Please provide a short code snippet (less than 50 lines) that can be copy-pasted to reproduce the issue.
+Please provide a short code snippet (less than 50 lines if possible) that can be copy-pasted to reproduce the issue.
 The snippet should have **no external library dependencies** (i.e., use fake or mock data / environments):

 If the code snippet cannot be run by itself, the issue will be closed with "needs-repro-script".